About Tapped In®

 Tapped In members and open to anyone in the community (including tenant members).
 Volunteers

-with members of multiple tenant organizations as well as unaffiliated members, it is best seen
+with members of multiple tenant organizations as well as unaffiliated members, it was best seen

 as a network of education professionals rather than a single community.

-Research on Tapped In has ranged from several small qualitative studies to, more recently, use of
+Research on Tapped In ranged from several small qualitative studies to use of

 automated methods to better understand online interactions, including analysis of